elarivie/atom-python-linters/CONTRIBUTING.md

 	View > Developer> Run Package Specs

-**Note:** You will have to close atom and redo 'make develop' to reload your latest changes to ./index.js and ./lib/*
+**Note:** You will have to close atom and redo 'make develop' to reload your latest changes to ./lib/*

 When developing you should adhere to the rules defined within [.editorconfig](./.editorconfig), the lint tool and existing unit‑test must pass.